paypal/resteasy-spring-boot/README.md

 ## Contributing
 You are very welcome to contribute to RESTEasy Spring Boot starter!
 Read our [Contribution guidelines](./CONTRIBUTING.md).

+## Contacting us
+To contact us, please send an email to facarvalho@paypal.com.

 ##License
 This project is licensed under the [Apache 2 License](License.html).